-Cash flow provided by operating activities.
 Cash flows provided by operating activities were \$34.5 million in fiscal 2023.
 The provision of cash was due primarily to our net income of \$14.6 million adjusted for \$16.4 million in non-cash expense including depreciation, amortization, and share-based compensation and an increase of \$3.5 million from the changes in operating assets and liabilities.